Universal decoherence due to gravitational time dilation

-The arguments presented above can be made more rigorous by considering the full time-evolution in the presence of relativistic time dilation.
-To this end, we derive in the Methods Section a master equation that describes the quantum dynamics of a composite system under the influence of time dilation to lowest non-vanishing order in $c^{-2}$.
-The derivation is fully general and captures special and general relativistic time dilation for any space-time and any internal Hamiltonian $H_0$.
-For the model considered here the master equation becomes \be
+We now consider the full time evolution in the presence of time dilation that takes any arbitrary internal Hamiltonian $H_0$ and centre-of-mass Hamiltonian $H_{cm}$ into account.
+To this end, we derive a master equation that describes the quantum dynamics of a composite system on a background space-time to lowest non-vanishing order in $c^{-2}$ (see Appendix B for details).
+The resulting time evolution of the centre-of-mass in the presence of special relativistic and gravitational time dilation is \be

-\ee{eq:MEfull} This equation effectively replaces the Schr\"{o}dinger equation for the time evolution of centre-of-mass of a composite particle in the presence of a gravitational field.
-The first term describes the unitary evolution of the centre-of-mass due to an arbitrary Hamiltonian $H_{cm}$ which can include general relativistic corrections.
-For clarity we separated the gravitational potential, which couples to an effective total mass $m_{\textrm{tot}}=m+\bar{E}/c^2$ that includes the average internal energy $\bar{E}= \mean{H_0}=N k_B T$.
-This is in accordance with the notion of heat in general relativity (in Einstein's words \cite{ref:EinsteinBook}: ``a piece of iron weighs more when red-hot than when cool'').
+\ee{eq:MEfull} where $\Gamma(x,p)= \Phi(x)-p^2/2m^2$.
+The first term describes the unitary evolution of the centre-of-mass due to an arbitrary Hamiltonian $H_{cm}$, which is completely general and can also include external interactions (as for example those necessary for keeping the particle in superposition or realizing an interference experiment) as well as relativistic corrections to the centre-of-mass dynamics.
+The correction dependent upon $\bar{E}_0 = \mean{H_0}$ stems from the relativistic contribution to the mass.
 The second term causes the suppression of off-diagonal elements of the density matrix and is responsible for the decoherence.
-The integral captures the fact that decoherence depends on the overall acquired proper-time difference along the different paths.
-If the centre-of-mass Hamiltonian $H_{cm}$ does not induce significant changes to the off-diagonal elements on the decoherence time-scale, the above euqation can be approximated by \be
+It is proportional to $\Delta E_0^2=\mean{H_0^2}-\mean{H_0}^2 $, the fluctuations in internal energy, or equivalently the heat capacity $C_v = \Delta E_0^2/k_B T^2$ (the high temperature limit of the model that we used previously corresponds to the Einstein solid model).
+The integral captures the fact that decoherence depends on the overall acquired proper time difference during a particle's evolution.
+For a stationary particles, and if the centre-of-mass Hamiltonian $H_{cm}$ does not induce significant changes to the off-diagonal elements on the decoherence time scale, the master equation becomes approximately \be